tomymaritano/legostore/README.md

 ```

 Components consume hooks and should avoid data fetching or direct business logic.
 Hooks use services to interact with APIs or mocks.

+## Pagination and caching

+`useProducts` relies on **React Query** to fetch and cache products.
+The current filters and page are stored in the URL so the state can be shared.
+Switching pages keeps the previous list while new data loads in the background.

 ## Service pattern